Nathan Harness, Ph.D., CFP®

 Jeanie Long Izurieta has served as manager of the Financial Planning program since February 2013.

-Izurieta received a Bachelor of Science in Agricultural Communications and a Minor in Agribusiness from the University of Georgia.
-She received a Master of Science in Agricultural Education, as well as, the eLearning Development Certificate from Texas A&M.
+Izurieta received a Bachelor of Science in Agricultural Communications from the University of Georgia.
+She received a Master of Science in Agricultural Education, as well as the eLearning Development Certificate from Texas A&M.

 For nearly six years, Izurieta worked as the instructional designer for the Texas A&M Bush School of Government and Public Service.
 She brings years of course management and development experience, as well as, instructional design and graphic design experience to the Financial Planning program.